-- If you already know the duration of the task (how long it will take to complete the task), you can also set that now.
+- If you already know how long it will take to complete the task, you can also set the duration now.

-Do not set tasks as milestones unless it is the end of a project (e.g. your big launch date, an event date, or a final deadline).
-For most projects, you should only have one task that is a milestone event.
-If you’re unsure right now, you can still set tasks as milestones later on.
+Do not set tasks as milestones unless it is the end of a project (e.g., your big launch date, an event date, or a final deadline).
+For most projects, you should only have one task which is a milestone event.
+If unsure, you can still set tasks as milestones later on.

-If you are in situation 2 from above (no schedule yet), add the same date to all of your tasks — a date close to your potential start date.
-This will make the tasks show up on your Gantt chart, and then you can easily reschedule them from there using drag-and-drop.
+If you don’t have a schedule yet, add the same date to all your tasks — a date close to your potential start date.
+This will make the tasks show up on your Gantt chart so you can easily reschedule them using the drag-and-drop function.

-Now that you see the visual representation of your schedule, double-check your schedule to see if it still makes sense and adjust it as you see necessary.
+Now that you see the visual representation of your schedule, double-check it to see if it still makes sense and adjust it as you see necessary.

 → Check out all our fast actions for changing your project schedule in our Help Center.

-Now that your schedule is finalized, you should set your final due date as a milestone if you haven't already; it will show up as a small flag on the Timeline.
+When your schedule is finalized, set your final due date as a milestone if you haven't already — it will show up as a small flag on the Timeline.
 This is helpful because if you shift the schedule for project tasks forward or backward, the milestone will not move with them.
-Milestones are designed for projects with a fixed due date and no room for change.
-(E.g. You’ve already publicly announced your launch date, or a customer gave you an absolute deadline.)
-Click the task that should be the milestone, choose "Convert to milestone”, and double-check your date for accuracy.
+Milestones are designed for projects with a fixed due date and no room for change (e.g., you've already publicly announced your launch date or a customer gave you an absolute deadline).
+Click the task that should be the milestone, choose "Convert to milestone," and double-check your date for accuracy.

-One of the main purposes of using a Gantt chart is to set up your work dependencies.
+One of the main purposes of using Gantt chart software is to set up your work dependencies.
 Which tasks depend on other tasks to start or finish?
-You can connect tasks in one of four ways:
+You can connect tasks in four ways:

-- Task A can’t start until Task B has been completed.
+- Finish-to-Start: Task B cannot start until task A has been completed

-- Task A can’t be completed until Task B has been started.
+- Finish-to-Finish: Task A cannot be completed until task B is completed

-If the only dependency in your schedule is related to your milestone event (e.g. you cannot complete your milestone event until all the tasks have been completed), then attach all your tasks to your milestone.
-On our Gantt charts, you can set task dependencies using drag-and-drop.
+If the only dependency in your schedule is related to your milestone event (e.g., you cannot complete your milestone event until all the tasks have been completed), then attach all your tasks to your milestone.
+On our Gantt charts, you can set task dependencies using the drag-and-drop function.
 Drag the line from the beginning or end of Task A to the beginning or end of Task B to set up your relationship.